BIVROST/360PlayerWindows/README.md

 If you do not see the button, press "more info" first.
 It might also help to run the classical installer.
 Windows 8.1 or newer is required, will not work on XP, Vista, 7 or 8.

+### OSVR: Video is upside down, half frame visible on top, other on bottom or similar distortions

+Try other screen orientations of OSVR in Windows Display Settings

+### OSVR: No display on OSVR headset, but the video is playing in the 360Player window and OSVR is selected in the options

+360Player for Windows does not currently support OSVR in Direct Mode.
+Only the Extended mode is supported.

+Either switch OSVR to Extended mode or use install SteamVR and use OpenVR as the 360Player's headset type.

 Changelog